soarsmu/AndroEvolve/README.md

 AndroEvolve utilize Coccinelle4J [[1]](#1), which source code and replication package is available in the following link: [Coccinelle4J](https://ink.library.smu.edu.sg/cgi/viewcontent.cgi?article=5816&context=sis_research).

+AndroEvolve also requires the Android SDK JAR file for its symbol solver.
+Put the Android JAR file in an android_jars/ folder.

 Using AndroEvolve JAR within the Coccinelle4J replication package is the recommended approach to easily run AndroEvolve.

 ## AndroEvolve Replication and JAR